OpenSourceBangladesh/kriti-font-manager-ff/README.md

 1. Open Firefox and go to `about:debugging`
 2. Click **"This Firefox"** → **"Load Temporary Add-on"**
 3. Navigate to this folder and select `manifest.json`
-4. The extension will appear in your toolbar with the 🇧🇩 flag icon.
-The default font is set to **BCC Purno Black**.
+4. The extension will appear in your toolbar with the 🇧🇩 flag icon

 ---